Alfred Adler’s Theory of Individual Psychology and Personality

 According to Adler, everyone experiences some sense of not being good enough, which pushes them to set personal goals and strive for success or superiority in their own way.

 Early relationships, especially within the family, shape how these feelings of inferiority or superiority develop.
-Adler also believed that birth order plays a key role in personality development.

-A healthy response to feeling inferior is compensation—working to build strengths and abilities.
+A healthy response to feeling inferior is compensation, working to build strengths and abilities.

 But if someone can’t overcome these feelings, they may develop an inferiority complex.